On Leading With Greatness

 Click Here for Your Free Consultation

 In the U.S., we have witnessed the proliferation of a vast anti-worry industry staffed by an army of gurus, our greatest being not the inescapable Dr. Phil or even the ubiquitous Xanax but Alfred E. Neuman, the mascot of MAD magazine and the ur anti-worrier.
-Neuman’s sage motto — “What, me worry?” — inspired generations of youth to release their niggling cares, relax, and read humor comics.
+Neuman’s sage motto — “What, me worry?” — inspired generations of youth to release their niggling cares, relax, and purchase humor comics.
 We can learn much from him.

-As Mr. Neuman’s astute bon mot suggests, worry can do absolutely nothing to improve tomorrow and only can ruin today.
+As Herr Neuman’s astute bon mot suggests, worry can do absolutely nothing to improve tomorrow and only can ruin today.
 Like regret, worry addresses events we cannot control.
 My intense worry that my doctor’s appointment next week will bring bad news can have no influence over the outcome.
 If the doctor’s report is good, I may be flooded with relief, but I will also have wasted a week fretting for no reason.
 If the doctor delivers bad news, I will likely be overcome with dread — worry’s more onerous sibling — and thus my self-imposed misery increases and continues.

 We may be tempted to accept regret and worry as “only natural,” which they are, but they are so as vestiges of a past that has not existed for thousands of years.
-Whatever evolutionary advantage they may have once provided to our distant ancestors, it is difficult to see what good they do us now.
+Whatever evolutionary advantage they may have once provided to our distant ancestors, it is difficult to discern what good they do us now.
 And yet, here they are, lurking in our daily lives and in our guts.
 Yes, they are part of our nature, but we can, with practice, consciously dispel them.

 Note that worry has no agency over the future, so what, me worry?
 And for that matter, regret will not change the past, so why regret?
 Indeed, both regret and worry can overwhelm our capacity to correct negative experiences, as in the case of regret, or avoid them, as in the case of worry.